shnno61/pharmacy_api/README.md

     - postgres

  ## Date
- - using a small dataset to jعسt test the api
+ - using a small dataset to just test the api
    - see file __dataset.csv__

 ___